-Melissa likely was touched when her man named his boat after her, like Forrest and Jenny.
-Then the ugly break-up, after which he decided to just let her rot along the shore.
+The real Miss Melissa likely was touched when her man named his boat after her, like Forrest and Jenny.
+Then came the ugly break-up, after which he decided to just let her rot along the shore as some sort of metaphorical revenge for the way she did him wrong.
 So sad.

 The tows around here are rare, but somehow they know to find the narrow channels just when we need to pass.

 Brent and Karen on Second Wave gave glowing reports about River Dunes so we headed in.

 Brent mostly judges marinas by the quality of the bathrooms, of course, but often that’s a pretty good barometer.* There’s even a chapel staring us in the face.
 We contemplated popping in and confessing to being morons, but if we start down that road we’ll not have time for much else.

 The sun finally glanced through the clouds for a minute or two, but even better was confirming that Brent and Karen are going to come cruise the Chesapeake with us.